EstenGrove/Synthy/README.md

 - [ ] Add "Save as Preset" functionality
 - [ ] Update some code to run in WebWorkers and/or AudioWorklets
+  - [ ] Add Metronome/Scheduler Web Worker
+- [ ] Finish building the audio recording interface & functionality
+- [ ] Consider building a backend service for processing the data & converting to various formats

 ## VCO Builder